Collin County has immediate openings for detention officers.

 Benefits of being a Detention Officer with Collin County are:

-- You make a positive contribution to the public safety of Collin County;
+- Starting pay is $19.23 positive contribution to the public safety of Collin County;

 - This is a career with opportunity for advancement;